connorhpoland/poe-elf/README.md

 <h2>Limitations</h2>
 <h3>Index Generator:</h3>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Just as in a traditional economy, players with sufficient resources and knowledge of the trade API are able to distort or influence the in-game economy to make very valuable items appear less valuable or vice-versa.
 This means that our market index will have limited accuracy - ultimately causing situations where other-wise valuable in-game items may be hidden from user of this tool.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The prototype of this tool is heavily utilizing the existing https://poe.ninja tool to aggregate item values which means the stability of this tool will be dependant on the specific API of this websites (poe.ninja API documentation https://github.com/5k-mirrors/misc-poe-tools/blob/master/doc/poe-ninja-api.md).
-We will utilize CURL to requests to GET a set of JSON files from poe.ninja as the starting point for our index.</p>
+We will utilize CURL-style HTTP requests (from the request python module) to requests to GET a set of JSON files from poe.ninja as the starting point for our index.</p>
 <h3>Dynamic Filter Generator:</h3>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The primary limitation of this tool (and every 'dynamic' loot filter tool) is that Path of Exile loot filters at stored as a file which is statically loaded and applied to your character when you log-in and it is not updated until the character logs in again or the filter is manually refreshed from the in-game menu.
 The Path of Exile economy can fluctuate drastically within minutes-to-hours and the fast-pased nature of the game makes it unlikely that a player will be regularly willing to 're-log' or paw through nested setting menues every few minutes.
 While it is outside the scope of the prototype it may be possible to create a periodic/schedulable macro that can instantly access the in-game menu and refresh the loot filter without disrupting gameplay.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path of Exile is updated with a major patch quarterly and it is possible (very likely) that these patches will add or modify in-game items or item properties.
 This means that the Dynamic Filter Generator tool will require quarterly updates to stay usable.
 The prototype will reflect the in-game filter format imposed by Path of Exile 3.18.<br />